czi-catalystproject/hub-champion-training/episodes/introduction.md

 - guiding users to selecting the appropriate server options and images for their use case
 - transferring and distributing data on the hub
 - representing and escalating support requests to 2i2c for technical issues
-- facilitate knowledge transfer within the community, e.g. training events, documentation, communication channels
+- facilitate knowledge transfer within the community, e.g. training events, documentation, and communication channels

 <br>

 :::{dropdown} What are the needs of your user community?
 :open:

-Lets take some time to reflect and assess the needs of your user community.
+Let us take some time to reflect and assess the needs of your user community.

 In pairs, discuss and share the following points: